 Held in the Sanctuary, this is our most popular service, averaging about 300 people.
 Child care and Church School are available for babies on up.
 The liturgy includes a Chancel Talk (children’s sermon), as well as music by The Chancel Choir, one of our children’s choirs, or one of our handbell choirs.
 Communion is held the first Sunday of every month.
 Most choose to dress semi-formally at this service, though many dress casually.
 A coffee hour follows in the Edwards Room.

-Due to Covid-19 restrictions, we can only accommodate 125 worshipers in the Sanctuary.
-Child care has been suspended, and Church School is meeting remotely until further notice.
+Due to Covid-19 restrictions, child care has been suspended, and Church School is meeting remotely until further notice.
 In addition, only our professional section leaders will be singing; performances by our volunteer choirs have been suspended.
-Please click here to view our Covid Guidelines for more information.

 If you prefer denim over dress shoes, this contemporary casual service is for you.
-The Gathering meets the first Sunday of each month in the Edwards Room, next to the Sanctuary.
-A praise band leads rock- and pop-flavored music, and free coffee and snacks are available throughout the service.
-Communion is served the first Sunday each month.
+The Gathering meets the first Sunday of each month during the program year in Congregational Hall (the gym), and features a praise band leading rock- and pop-flavored music.
+Communion is served.

-Due to Covid-19 restrictions, food will not be served and seating will be spaced appropriately.
-Please click here to view our Covid Guidelines for more information.
+Due to Covid-19 restrictions, seating will be spaced appropriately.

 A “sacrament” is an outward and visible sign of an inward, spiritual grace.
 They are ritual symbols of God’s unconditional love.
 We celebrate two sacraments, baptism and communion, because Jesus taught us to do these things and also did them himself.

 All sacraments are celebrated publicly, as part of a worship service.
 Only in extraordinary cases will we arrange for a private ceremony.